mattstyles/raid/packages/navigator/readme.md

 ## Usage

-Raid-navigator controls and selects a set of routes based on the current history state, usually this means selecting a single route but multiple will be rendered if they match.
+@raid/navigator controls and selects a set of routes based on the current history state, usually this means selecting a single route but multiple will be rendered if they match.
 In addition navigator passes the current route state to any matched children.

 ### signal `<Signal>`